 How to Choose Essential Oils

 The first thing you need to know before getting into the Essential Oil lifestyle is how to choose the right ones.
-You might think that, being natural by-products of plants, herbs, and whatnot, any type of Essential Oil would do-- if so, you are dead wrong.
+You might think that just because they are all made from plants, any type of Essential Oil would do-- if so, you are dead wrong.

 Along with the boost in the popularity of Essential Oils over the past years also came the many different brands that sell them, which offer varying levels of oil in their products.
 This makes the selection more tricky, especially if you are a newbie in the game.
 There may be brands that boast of their “certifications” and sound appealing, but their products could still contain harmful chemicals because there is a lack of regulations when it comes to items and products involving aromatherapy.

 The one thing you need to remember is that you can't just buy whatever type of oil and expect it to help make your skin better.
-Just like in choosing a car you're about to buy, picking the best oil for your skin should be taken seriously and done with proper research.
+Picking the best oil for your skin should be taken seriously and done with proper research.